This Egyptian barley salad has pearl barley, pomegranate arils and a tangy herb vinaigrette. Make this recipe for a refreshing side dish!

 Everything about this barley salad recipe screams fresh, brilliant, and delicious!
-Barley is the perfect addition and pairs beautifully with the dill, parsley, mint, pomegranate seeds, garlic, and spices.
+The heart healthy grain makes the perfect addition and pairs beautifully with the fresh herbs, pomegranate seeds, garlic, and spices.

-I could pretty much eat this salad once a week and never grow tired of it.
-If you love to eat salads, you should also try out my Chopped Veggie Salad with Creamy Lemon Vinaigrette; it’s unforgettable.
+I could eat this salad once a week and never grow tired of it.
+If you love to eat salads, you should also try out my Lebanese Salad.
+The tangy creamy lemon vinaigrette is unforgettable.

 For a complete list of ingredients, see the printable recipe card below.

-- Pearl Barley - High in fiber and lots of nutrients, it’s a beautiful addition to many recipes.
+- Pearl Barley - High in fiber and nutrients, the heart healthy grain makes a beautiful addition to many recipes.
 Each serving has iron, vitamin B6, potassium, zinc, and so much more!

-- Celery - I like to dice it reasonably small, so it’s easy to eat.
+- Celery - I like to dice celery reasonably small, so it’s easier to eat.
 Feel free to add extra if you are a celery fan.

-- Homemade Dressing - For the dressing, I like to use a combination of olive oil, sherry vinegar, allspice, salt, and pepper.
+- Sherry vinaigrette - For the dressing, I like to use a combination of olive oil, sherry vinegar, garlic, allspice, salt, and pepper.
 It’s tangy and adds some extra pizzazz to the pomegranate salad.

-- Garlic - I usually stick to around two cloves of minced garlic, but you can certainly add in more if you want when making the barley salad.
-Go wild!
+- Garlic - I usually stick to around two cloves of minced garlic, but you can certainly add in more if you'd like.

-- Pomegranate Seeds - You can purchase the seeds or the whole fruit and take the seeds out.
-Buying them is going to save you a step, and I use this sometimes when I am in a huge hurry.
+- Pomegranate Arils (Seeds) - You can purchase the seeds alone, or buy the whole fruit and take the seeds out.
+Buying them ready to use is going to save you a step, and I do this sometimes when I am in a huge hurry.